msgraphtf/terraform-provider-msgraph/docs/index.md

 That said, if you have a use case for a particular endpoint, then I am committed to adding new endpoints upon request.
 Please [open an issue](https://github.com/msgraphtf/terraform-provider-msgraph/issues), requesting the endpoint you want, and I will add it as soon as I can.
 And please provide feedback and bug reports for it.

+## Authentication

+This plugin supports several different methods for authenticating to Microsoft Graph:

+- Authentication via Service Principal with a client secret.
+  - Requires configuring the `tenant_id`, `client_id`, and `client_secret` values.
+- Authentication via Service Principal with a certificate.
+  - Requires configuring the `tenant_id`, `client_id`, `client_certificate` or `client_certificate_path`, and `client_certificate_password` values.
+- Authentication via AzureCLI.
+  - Requires no configuration.
+The provider will fallback to this option when the above options are not available.

 ## Example Usage

 ```terraform